nyurik/nyurik.github.io/_posts/2018-02-11-Vega-Sankey-Graph-for-Kibana.md

 ---
 layout: post
-title: "Kibana Vega Visualizations: Trends"
+title: "Kibana Vega Visualizations: Sankey"
 ---

 Continuing the series on building custom Vega graphs in Kibana, our today's topic is a simple two level Sankey graph to show network traffic patterns.
 Each entry in the sample data has source and destination country code.
 The graph will have two modes: all-to-all (default), plus it will allow users to select either the source or the destination country, and show only related traffic.